-Excellent teamwork requires leveraging all the talents of the people found on your team.
+Excellent teamwork requires leveraging all the talent of the people in your team.
 People need to feel that their work is being supported, while the manager guides and coaches everybody to their full potential.

 Building strong relationships is a pre-requisite for any strong team.